Machine Embroidery for Pastoral Stoles

 When these motifs were prepared, there were several extra pieces made for future projects, and they are now being put to use.

 This motif is a palm and metallic gold cross machine embroidered on a patch of white silk dupioni.
-At the time when the piece was made, time was tight, and rather than shipping stoles lengths back and forth, I had the embroidered stitch the designs on a piece of fabric in a size which could create a patch or a variation of an embroidered orphrey for use on a pastoral stole.
+At the time when the piece was made, time was tight, and rather than shipping stoles lengths back and forth, I had the embroidered stitch the designs on a piece of fabric in a size that could create a patch or a variation of an embroidered orphrey for use on a pastoral stole.

 To fit in the embroidery hoops, the silk piece is much larger than is needed and must be cut to size.
 This is easily done by finding the center of the cross, and then lines are marked on both sides for the width of the stole.